 - Understand the financial issues arising in all family-law circumstances (including unmarried separation, future planning – pre/post nuptial agreements, upon divorce/dissolution, after a lengthy separation);

 - Put enforceable documentation in place to deal with current and future financial claims;

 - Resolve disagreements about children: who they should live or spend time with, where they should live (including whether here or abroad), specific issues about other matters such as education;

 - Choose the most suitable approach to resolve their matter: supporting mediation, solicitor negotiations, a collaborative law approach, or court proceedings.

-- Jennifer has advised couples about the content of agreements and helped them put agreements in place which provide a high degree of certainty for the future.
+- Pre/post nuptial agreements: Jennifer has advised couples about the content of agreements and helped them put agreements in place which provide a high degree of certainty for the future.

 - She is adept at dealing in matters where one, or both, people have complex remuneration packages with numerous pay/benefit/pension elements, as well as restricted stock units, shares, share options.

 - Jennifer’s work also frequently involves matters with significant pension provision, advising about how to best share/protect such.
 She has experience with a variety of scheme including Armed Forces pensions, Police pensions, NHS pensions, Teachers pensions, and final salary schemes and private schemes.

 - Her cases often require her to advise about business interests, considering value and liquidity.
 Jennifer’s experience includes sole traders, dental practices, restaurant chains, to complex inter-related companies with associated off-shore employee benefit trusts.

 - Children: Jennifer has experience in difficult cases involving children, including achieving complete reversal of arrangements (change of with which parent the child lives).

 - Her experience includes cases where the psychiatric assessment of either parent is required.